 The completed report will be sent to the principal

 investigator within two weeks of the visit.

 The monitor may find items that could have a potentially

 The monitor may escalate these items to the HREC or require a response within a shorter time frame.

 HREC may request further steps are taken to address the issues.

-If a researcher has a complaint, or would like to
+If you have a complaint, or would like to

-discuss an issue with any aspect of the monitoring program, they should contact the Director, Research Operations.
+discuss the monitoring program, contact the Director, Research Operations.